-The Wiley Rein Satellite Group provides regulatory advice and has obtained licenses for a wide range of satellite communications services:
+The Wiley Rein Satellite Group provides regulatory advice and has obtained licenses for a wide range of satellite communications services, including:

 - Satellite radio service: Our attorneys obtained spectrum rights and a U.S. license for our client to offer satellite radio service.